grafana/mimir/docs/sources/mimir/configure/configure-object-storage-backend.md

 #### Azure Workload Identity

-Here is an example config for using Azure Workload Identity.
+Here is an example configuration for using Azure Workload Identity.

 ```yaml
 ---